 What Is a Pro Number in Shipping?

-A pro number in shipping is a unique identifier assigned by a motor carrier to a specific consignment so it can be located, billed, and verified at every handoff (UPS, n.d.).
+A PRO number (Progressive Rotating Order number) is a shipment identifier assigned by LTL carriers when freight is picked up (UPS, n.d.).
 Unlike a general order ID, a shipping pro number travels with the freight across terminals and linehaul moves, tying physical cartons or pallets to digital events.
 In practice, it links the movement of a truck shipment to documents like the freight bill number, proof of delivery, and any accessorial charges.

 “Treat the pro as the shipment’s passport, everything from linehaul scans to exceptions should be stamped against that number.”